hemeryar/coi-with-popups/README.md

 Since we do not sever the opener, there is no need to make a `COOP: restrict-properties`'s action irreversible, contrary to `COOP: same-origin` which is enforced definitively, even on redirects.

-This make `COOP: restrict-properties` completely transparent, unless it is used for one two pages directly interacting with each other. we call that the _reversibility_ of `COOP: restrict-properties`.
+This make `COOP: restrict-properties` completely transparent, unless it is used for one two pages directly interacting with each other.
+We call that the _reversibility_ requirement of `COOP: restrict-properties`.

-## Security interlude on the same-origin policy
-Our proposal creates an unprecedented possibility: that two same-origin documents can reach one another but not have full access to each other.
-We audited the spec to produce a [list](https://docs.google.com/spreadsheets/d/1e6LakHSKTD22XEYfULUJqUZEdLnzynMaZCefUe1zlRc/) of all places with same-origin checks relying on the assumption of full access.
-Some points worthy of attention:

-* The location object is quite sensitive and many of its methods/members are same-origin only.
-It is purposefully excluded from the list of allowed attributes by `restrict-properties`.
-We do not think we should allow a normal page to navigate a `crossOriginIsolated` page.
-* For similar reasons name targeting does not work across pages with `COOP: restrict-properties`.
-* Javascript navigations are a big NO. They mean executing arbitrary javascript within the target frame.
-There should be no way to navigate a frame across the `COOP: restrict-properties` boundary given the restrictions above are put in place.

 ## COOP: restrict-properties and subframes opening popup
 What happens when an iframe in a `COOP` page opens a popup?
 The initial empty document created always inherits the origin of the iframe, while we would like `COOP` to be inherited from the top-level document.
 This can create dangerous discrepencies where we end up with a `crossOriginIsolated` initial empty document of an arbitrary origin.

 For `COOP: same-origin` we solved this problem by setting no-opener on any popup opened from an iframe that is cross-origin to its top-level document.

-We do the same for `COOP: restrict-properties`.
+TODO: explain current solution.

 ## The window.name problem
 When we navigate to a `COOP: restrict-properties` page and then to a `COOP: unsafe-none` page, we need to make sure no state remains from the previous context, to limit XS-Leaks. `Window.name` can be set by a `crossOriginIsolated` page and it could expose information to the next site.

-Instead, when doing a restricted swap, we get a fresh name if that's for a context we haven't seen yet, or reuse the `window.name` property that was set for that frame in that context.
-Each window has a separate name in all the different contexts.
+TODO: explain current solution.

 </br>